Key Takeaways

 Oklahoma Cannabis Legalization

 Oklahoma State Question 788, the Medical Oklahoma Cannabis Market Legalization Initiative, was on the ballot in Oklahoma as an initiated state statute on June 26, 2018.
-Oklahoma voters approved a ballot measure making the state the 30th in the U.S. to legalize medical cannabis.
+Oklahoma voters approved the ballot measure making the state the 30th in the U.S. to legalize medical cannabis.

 People with licenses are permitted to possess up to 3 ounces of marijuana on their person and 8 ounces of marijuana in their residence.
 In addition patients could have up to six seedling plants and six additional mature plants, one ounce of cannabis concentrates, and up to 72 ounces of edible cannabis products.